JoeFanning/Philosophical-AI/README.md

 Egalitarian AI derives it's name from egalitarianism.
 Egalitarian AI would be considered an encompassing higher order for [Ethical AI](https://www.google.com/search?q=what+is+ethical+ai&oq=what+is+ethical+Ai&gs_lcrp=EgZjaHJvbWUqBwgAEAAYgAQyBwgAEAAYgAQyBwgBEAAYgAQyBwgCEAAYgAQyBwgDEAAYgAQyBwgEEAAYgATSAQk3NDUyajBqMjmoAgCwAgE&client=ms-android-huawei-rev1&sourceid=chrome-mobile&ie=UTF-8) .
 It's not just a set of rules for a model to adhere too, but a philosophical framework that guides the design and purpose of the entire AI system and its integration into society.
 It asks, "Does this system contribute to a more equal and just society?
 Is it helping to dismantle systemic inequalities?"

-Technical development
+Technical Development and Deployment

+Defining a structural implementation with Egalitarian-AI

 In machine learning an egalitarian model would operate at a higher level of abstraction than an ethical model.
 All the models of the AI system would be processed individually by the Ethical AI.
-Then all these processed models would be collectively analysed by the Egalitarian-AI.
+Then all these processed models would be collectively analysed and processed by the Egalitarian-AI.

 Stage 1: The Ethical AI Layer (Individual Model Processing) ​This is the "local" or "micro" level of analysis.
 In this stage, each individual machine learning model or component within the larger AI system would be rigorously audited to ensure it meets a set of predefined ethical standards.
 This would be a form of automated quality control for fairness, transparency, and accountability.